Flash flooding causes road closures across Raleigh

-RALEIGH, NC (WTVD) --Heavy rain caused much flooding around Raleigh Monday evening, resulting in multiple road closures.
+RALEIGH (WTVD) --Parts of Raleigh are drying out after flash flooding hit the area Monday evening.

-Newton Road near Six Forks Road became impassable after a hole developed in the street.
+Newton Road near Six Forks Road became impassable after a sinkhole developed in the street.
 Police closed down the road indefinitely.

+The sinkhole is about 25-feet wide and grew even larger Tuesday morning.

+JoeMary Rodriguez was lucky to have running water at her salon right next to the sinkhole.
+However, because the road is closed, clients are assuming there's no way for them to get there.

 The washout caused a water-main break, which resulted in nearby residents being left without running water.